jessev14/health-monitor/README.md

 NOTE: This feature is purely visual.
 An automation module will still be required to automatically apply immunities/resistances/vulnerabilities.

 ### Show Changes to Max HP / Temp Max HP
 Increases in an actor's max HP/temp max HP will be shown in blue alerts.
 Decreases will be shown in orange alerts.
-This setting is enabled by default.

 NOTE: Depending on how different systems implement temp HP, this feature may not function properly for temp Max HP.